geek-cookbook/geek-cookbook/manuscript/recipes/privatebin.md

 Log into your new instance at https://**YOUR-FQDN**, with user "root" and the password you specified in gitlab.env.

 [^1]: The [PrivateBin repo](https://github.com/PrivateBin/PrivateBin/blob/master/INSTALL.md) explains how to tweak configuration options, or to use a database instead of file storage, if your volume justifies it :)
-[^2]: The inclusion of PrivateBin was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz).
-Thanks Gerry!!
+[^2]: The inclusion of Privatebin was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Unfortunately on the 22nd August 2020 Jerry passed away.
+Jerry was very passionate and highly regarded in the field of Information Technology.
+He will be missed.

 --8<-- "recipe-footer.md"